 If you would need some help with catching up with everything you have to do on your own, Infinity could be the type of tool to help you stay on track with all the operational work.

 Infinity is a robust work management tool that features one-of-a-kind structure.
 There are workspaces, boards, folders, subfolders, tabs, and items you can use to organize work by projects/clients, and manage deliverables in a myriad of ways.

-With Infinity, you can see your tasks in 6 ways (or views, whatever you like better)—on a calendar, list, table, Gantt chart, and more.
+With Infinity, you can see your tasks in 7 ways (or views, whatever you like better)—on a calendar, list, table, Gantt chart, pie char and more.
 This way, you’ll be able to plan work, move it across different stages of completion, meet deadlines, and wow your clients so they keep on hiring you.

 Infinity is packed with attributes such as text, date, label, rating, progress, and more you can use to define your tasks better and manage and track their completion even better.
 Plus, you can automate some of your manual tasks, create IFTTT rules, set reminders, and make sure everything is on spot.